 - Made even funnier by the fact that Fiona's brother is played by Gideon Emery, an Englishman and fellow Fake Irish.

-- Jimmy O'Phelan on Sons Of Anarchy; his accent's pretty painful played by American Titus Welliver.
+- Jimmy O'Phelan on Sons of Anarchy; his accent's pretty painful as played by American Titus Welliver.
 In fact, the entire Belfast sequence was painful.
 Seems they couldn't combine filming on location with hiring actual Irish actors, with the exception of Paula Malcomson.
 Though maybe choosing not to surround terrible accents with genuine ones was a wise decision.

 - A pre-fame Heath Ledger played a young Irish warrior prince in the short-lived Hercules/Xena knock-off Roar.

 - British actor Paul Whitehouse played Irish estate worker Ted (of the Ted & Ralph sketches) in the The Fast Show.